elliotperviz/cmms/qm/L08/README.md

   ```bash
   abinit ab.in
   ```
-  And follow the standard output (what is printed to your terminal) as the simulation is execucted.
+  And follow the standard output (what is printed to the terminal) as the simulation is execucted.

-  Once the simulation concludes, you should find the following files in our working directory (the location where we ran Abinit):
+  Once the simulation concludes, we should find the following files in your working directory (the location where we ran Abinit):
   ```bash
   perviell@postel:h2-1$ ls
   POSCAR  ab.abo  ab.in  abo_DDB  abo_DEN  abo_EBANDS.agr  abo_EIG  abo_EIG.nc  abo_GSR.nc  abo_OUT.nc  abo_WFK  h.psp8
   ```
-  You will see that aside from the input files that we had previously, Abinit has created a number of output files.
+  We will see that aside from the input files that we had previously, Abinit has created a number of output files.

 - Check that the SCF calculation has converged